 20.3.
-The designated teacher for looked after child works with the virtual Academy head to discuss how Pupil Premium Plus funding can be best used to support the progress of looked after children in the Academy and meet the needs in the child's personal education plan.
+The designated teacher for looked after child works with the Virtual Academy headteacher to discuss how Pupil Premium Plus funding can be best used to support the progress of looked after children in the academy and meet the needs in the child's personal education plan.